IEntin/ClientServer/README.md

 in appropriate directories.\
 The same for scripts profile.sh and runtests.sh.\
 If you do not have sudo access binaries and scripts will still run but setPipeSize(...) will\
-log an error "Operation not permitted".
+log an error "Operation not permitted".\
+This option can be disabled by setting\
+"SetPipeSize", false\
+in ProgramOptions.json for the server and clients.

 If fifo is not an option the client can switch to the tcp mode and reconnect to the server without\
 stopping the server.